Use repeated containers to generate layouts from data

 You can sort repeated container cards in ascending or descending order by any column in the data source.

-To change the sort column and order, or to delete the sort, click the sort and make changes in the Sort by modal.
+To change the sort column and order, or to delete the sort, select Sort by in the element menu and make changes in the Sort modal.

 Filter repeated container cards